13 March 2019

 The latest consultation launch comes soon after the Institute awarded contracts for the first three T Levels, to NCFE and Pearson respectively.

-The link to the main content page for the consultation, which launched on 6 March, page can be found here.
+The link to the main content page for the consultation, which launched on 6 March.
 The window for responses will run until 5 April.

 T Levels are new high quality two-year, technical study programmes that will be available across 11 industry routes.
 Alongside apprenticeships and A levels, T Levels will be one of the three major options available to people aged 16 – 19.